-Why are these sentences ungrammatical (whereas those in (37a) and (38) are grammatical)?
+Why are these sentences ungrammatical?
 My tentative answer is that this is due to the lexical idiosyncrasies of the predicates involved: in Korean, they are intrinsically reflexive verbs in the sense of Reuland and Reinhart (1993).
-Consequently, their meanings cannot be applied to an individual that is different from the subject.
+Consequently, their meanings cannot be applied to an individual that is different from what the subject nominal denotes.

-On reason for thinking this way comes from the fact that the predicates elkwul-ul ssis-ta 'to wash face' and sonthop-ul kkak-ta 'to cut finger nail' can occur even without the anaphoric determiner casin-uy 'self-GEN' modifying the PM nominals, obligatorily receiving reflexive interpretations, as shown in (42).
-Furthermore, when the anaphor casin is replaced by other expressions such as Mary or kunye 'she', the GEN-marked PRs cannot be omitted if one is to convey the intended meanings, as shown in (43).
+On reason for thinking this way comes from the fact that the predicates elkwul-ul ssiss-ta 'to wash face' and sonthop-ul kkak-ta 'to cut finger nail' can occur even without the anaphoric determiner casin-uy 'self-GEN' modifying the PM nominals, obligatorily receiving reflexive interpretations neverthless, as shown in (42).
+Furthermore, when the anaphor casin is replaced by other expressions such as Mary or kunye 'she', the genitive case (GEN)-marked PRs cannot be omitted if one is to convey the intended non-reflexive meanings, as shown in (43).

 - (42) a.
-John-i (casin-uy) elkwul-ul ssis-ess-ta.
+John-i (casin-uy) elkwul-ul ssiss-ess-ta.